jentery/engl391/activity.md

 * Describe and analyze a [game](https://docs.google.com/spreadsheets/d/1C6maql6wsx51M6B5YLhgS8cDdqwJXTajUE8Kv5McgLw/edit#gid=0) by treating it as an activity system.
 * Document that game and your experience as you play it, and
 * Communicate what you learned to other people in this course, including me.

+## Format and Audience

+This assignment consists of ten short-answer questions accompanied by video game documentation (four videos or images).

+Your audience consists of your peers and me.
+You can assume we have played the game you selected and understand the fundamentals of activity theory and genre studies.

+## Academic Integrity

+By responding to this assignment, you confirm that:

+* You followed UVic academic regulations and observed standards of scholarly integrity (e.g., no plagiarism or cheating).
+* You completed this assignment *individually* and not with a friend, classmate, or group.
+* Each response to every question is your own, excluding quoted and paraphrased material that is clearly cited.
+* You cited any sources, including assigned reading and internet sources, that you used to answer the questions.

+## The Ten Questions

+Each of the following questions is worth *10 points* for a total of 100 points.
+Your responses should demonstrate your *understanding and application* of pertinent course material, including activity theory, lectures, assigned reading, and discussions.
+(See "Assessment" below for details.)

+*Complete sentences are preferred.* Please do not use more than *150 words* per response.
+(I will use a word counting tool during assessment.)

+Any video you attach should be no longer than *30 seconds*.
+All supporting game documentation should be yours, and you should only attach an image or video when the question asks for it.
+You can use file names (e.g., "portal2Mechanic.png" or "evenTheOceanArt.mov") in your writing to refer to attachments or you can simply insert images or video into the document.